pandoc/lua-filters/CONTRIBUTING.md

   contain a small header with author, copyright, and licensing information.
 All filters must be licensed under the MIT license.

-  Lua code should follow the Olivine Labs [Lua style guide].
+  Lua code should follow the HsLua [Lua style guide].
 The tl;dr is: use snake_case for most names and keep lines below 80 chars.